Optical Counterparts to X-ray sources in LSST DP1: Results

 The magnitude distribution of the counterparts in each field can be seen in Figure \ref{fig:matches_mag}.
 Taking fiducial limiting magnitudes of 21, 23, and 24 for Gaia \citep{Gaia:2023:DR3}, SDSS \citep{York:2000:SDSS}, and PanSTARRS \citep{Kaier:2004:PanSTARRS}, we find that 78\%, 45\%, and 27\% of DP1 objects were fainter than these surveys, respectively, in all bands.
 This indicates that during the full survey, we should expect to vastly increase the number of X-ray counterparts.

 The total numbers of matches broken out by field and instrument are given in Table \ref{tab:breakdown}.
 We also present the number of matches to external catalogs: Milliquas, Gaia, and SIMBAD, by field.
 We find a total of 444 matches between our DP1 \Object{}s and the Milliquas catalog, 345 between our DP1 \Object{}s and Gaia DR3, and 1046 unique matches between our DP1 \Object{}s and SIMBAD.
-We present the code used to generate these online \footnote{\url{https://github.com/ykwang1/DP1_Xray_public/}}, removing the DP1 positional and photometry data to comply with the LSST data rights policy \citep{RDO-013}.